 The facility management and recreation programming components of the service are provided under contract by the City of Williams Lake.
-A five-year Facility Management Agreement (2019-2023) was entered into in September 2013.
+A five-year Facility Management Agreement (2019-2023) is in place that establishes services levels and taxation subsidy targets.

 Services are generally provided from the Cariboo Memorial Recreation Complex in Williams Lake which includes the twin arenas, West Fraser Aquatic Centre and the Gibraltar Room multi-purpose space.
 Following extensive public consultation, concept planning and a referendum in 2014, the aquatic centre underwent a \$14 million upgrade to expand the pool and fitness areas and add in leisure water features such as a water slide and lazy river.
 A \$4 million infrastructure grant was successfully obtained to reduce the cost to local taxpayers for the major project.